temporalio/documentation/docs/typescript/production-deploy.md

 id: production-deploy
 title: Production Deploy Checklist for TypeScript SDK
 sidebar_label: Deploy Checklist
+description: Here is a non-exhaustive list of things we recommend doing before you deploy your Temporal app to production.
+Note that this is separate from maintaining a production self-hosted Temporal Cluster, which has its own checklist.
 ---

 Here is a non-exhaustive list of things we recommend doing before you deploy your Temporal app to production.